dpi-tta-lessons/ruby-basics/content.md

 - Two ways to run Ruby code: in a file with ruby and interactively with irb.
 - Where to find and read Ruby documentation.

+## Project: Hello, world

+In this project, you will write a Ruby program that prints "hello, world" to the console.
+This project includes automated tests, so click this link to get started: <https://github.com/dpi-tta-projects/ruby-basics/fork>.
+Then fork the repository and create a codespace.

 ## References

 - [Official Ruby Programming Language website](https://www.ruby-lang.org/en/documentation/)